 If you'd like to work on something together then know that...

 What I am good at is telling stories and explaining things in a way that’s fun, accessible and for a broad audience.
-I am also a big nerd, so I am often quite up to date with the latest research in various areas of science.
+I am also a big nerd, so I am quite up to date with the latest research in various areas of science.

 Am I qualified to

-What I can tell you is that, since doing my degree, I have never stopped reading and learning.
+Since university, I have never stopped reading and learning.
 I’m currently sitting a cosmology course at Princeton and this morning, I was learning about how parrotfish make most of the white sand in the world.

-So yes, I’ll happily talk about most things in science, and if I’ve never heard of something before, I’ll enjoy finding out about it even more!
+So, yes, I’ll happily talk about most things in science, and if I’ve never heard of something before, I’ll enjoy finding out about it even more!

 And since you've made it this far down the page, here's a short video I made to promote a show I did a few years ago at WOMAD festival.